therealsphinx/support.balsamiq.com/content/sales/resellers.md

 For our license products Mockups 3 for Desktop, Mockups for Confluence, and Mockups for JIRA it's easy to purchase for your end user.
 See instructions [below](#how-can-i-buy-balsamiq-mockups-for-my-customers).

-## Can I get a price list and a list of SKUs?
+## Can I Get a Price List and a List of SKUs?

 We do not issue price lists.
 Our most current pricing is always available on our [website](https://balsamiq.com/buy/).

 SKUs or part numbers are not required for purchase, but they are shown on our estimates and invoices for all license products.
 If you require a SKU for your system, you can get one by creating a [quote/estimate](/sales/quote/) on our website for the product you desire.

-## How can I buy Balsamiq Mockups for my customers?
+## How Can I Buy Balsamiq Mockups for My Customers?

 Our license products **[Mockups 3 for Desktop](https://balsamiq.com/buy/)**, **[Mockups for Confluence](https://balsamiq.com/buy/#c)**, and **[Mockups for JIRA](https://balsamiq.com/buy/#j)** can be purchased directly on our website.